juef17/dwrandomizer/README.md

 #### Vanilla Restoration ####

 The `Vanilla Restoration` option will force the randomizer to skip most features that aren't tied to a flag, such as the updated experience and gold values for monsters.
 Also, if you click `Presets` and load `Non-rando` in the *Load/Delete* list, most of the randomizer's features will be unchecked.
 With this flagset, you will get a completely vanilla experience, save for the post-credits stats, and whatever flag you might decide to turn on.
 This allows for sprite change, skipping original credits... or most things, really!
-Keep in mind some will have no effect as `Vanilla Restoration` will override them.
-Also, Erdrick's Tablet will still be changed to a Dragon's Scale.
+Keep in mind some flags (*Stair Shuffle, Random Map / Random Map Size, Disguised Dragonlord, Vendor Shuffle, Inn in Charlock, Treasure Guards*) will have no effect as `Vanilla Restoration` will override them.
+Also, Erdrick's Tablet will still be changed to a Dragon's Scale, and most gold chests will not hold the correct amount.

+#### Geographically Enclined NPCs ####

+In the vanilla game, some NPCs give directions that become just plain wrong when randomizing the map.
+This is an attempt at fixing them, making the detour to some NPCs somehow worth it.

+Here's a list of changed dialog:
+* NPC in Tantegel: `East of this castle is a town…` (this is a throne room guard's dialogue about Brecconary... but only before you leave it the first time!)
+* NPC in Brecconary: `Within sight of Tantegel Castle to the south is Charlock…`
+* NPC in Brecconary: `Go north to the seashore, then follow the coastline west until thou hath reached Garinham…` (the message is changed to give just one generic direction)
+* NPC in Kol: `Dreadful is the South island.` (now says `entire world`, because there's not always 2 continents, and it may be confusing to give a single direction from one to the other)
+* NPC in Kol: `Hast thou been to the southern island?` (changed to `outside of this hamlet`), for the same reason)
+* Same NPC in Kol, if you say 'No': `To the south, I believe, there is a town called Rimuldar.`
+* NPC in Kol: `East of Hauksness there is a town, ’tis said, where one may purchase weapons of extraordinary quality.`
+* NPC in Garinham: `Once there was a town called Hawksness far to the south…`
+* NPC in Garinham: `It is said that the Princess was kidnapped and taken eastward.` (for this one, I scrapped the direction: it might get confusing with 2 entrances to the cave, and with any or both of them being possibly in a town.
+I opted to instead give an hint about which cave she is in, in case you're playing with `Random Princess Location`.)
+* NPC in Rimuldar: `Heed my warning!
+Travel not to the south` (changed to `inside caves`, because I didn't want to mess with zones and enemies to find out the most difficult one.
+It'd be kinda pointless.)
+* NPC in Rimuldar: `Hast thou found a magic temple?
+(No:) Go to the south.`
+* NPC in Rimuldar: `Over the western part of this island Erdrick created a rainbow.` (again, the island thing is bad, so I opted for a more generic message without a direction)

+In most of the above, just the direction is changed.
+For instance, if you're in Kol, and Hawksness is at (50, 43) and Cantlin is at (44, 19), the NPC in the weapon shop will say: `North of Hauksness, 'tis said there is a town where one may purchase weapons of extraordinary quality.`, since Cantlin is just a bit West but a whole lot North of Hawksness.

+Also, the NPC in Rimuldar hinting towards the Rainbow Drop cave will give directions to Tantegel or Garinham, should that cave's entrance be there.

+The feature is not tied to a flag and is always on.

 ## Known Issues ##